liquity/bold/INSTRUCTIONS.md

 Edit the newly created `.env.local` to set the app [environment variables](./frontend/app/README.md#environment).

-### Generate a new set of contract addresses (optional)

-You can generate a set of contract addresses for the `.env.local` file by running the following command:
+Optional: you can generate a set of contract addresses for the `.env.local` file by running the following command:

 ```bash
 # Replace the address file with the one you want to use